2019 Youth Programs

 Mountain Arts for Youth: programs invite school aged youth to join artists and naturalists for a series of summer arts workshops for kids designed to connect them with the natural world around them.
 Program Director Lara Applebaum. $5 per participant.
 All programs meet from 1-4 pm at Porphyry Place in McCarthy, unless otherwise specified.

 Friday, 6/28: Ecosystem Expedition - Science Illustrator Kristin Link will share her experience working with marine biologists and oceanographers studying zooplankton off the coast of Oregon and Northern California.
 Explore our local watershed and make artwork about the organisms that are so important to our ecosystem.

-- Kid's Making History, July 3rd, Meet at 1 pm at the McCarthy-Kennicott Historical Museum.
-For the 7th year running, The WMC will partner with the McCarthy-Kennicott Historical Museum for this afternoon event.
-We’ll start at the Museum for a look at what kids did back when McCarthy was an active mining town.
-From there a guest historian will lead the group on a walking tour of downtown with an emphasis on what it was like to be a kid in McCarthy years ago.
+Friday, 7/5: Kids Making History - For the 9th year running, The WMC will partner with the McCarthy-Kennicott Historical Museum for this exciting event.
+Join museum volunteer John Rice at 1 pm at the McCarthy-Kennicott Historical Museum to look at what kids did back when McCarthy was an active mining town.
 Back at the WMC, the group will document their own stories.
 This information will be archived at the museum--helping to create a living document of today’s Kennecott Kids.
-All ages of children are welcome to join us in learning about McCarthy while also documenting their own moments in history! $5 per participant.
+All ages of children are welcome to join us in learning about McCarthy while also documenting their own moments in history!

 Banner Photo: Nathaniel Wilder